cbassmagana/Chess-Bot/README.md

 ## About This Project

-In this application, built in 2023, I have designed and implemented a chess game where the user plays against a strategic chess bot.
+In this application, I have designed and implemented a chess game where the user plays against a strategic chess bot.
 I am an enthusiastic chess player and was interested in this project for both improving/showcasing my programming,